Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 To facilitate the use of autonomous vehicles, in January 2018, the Australian Communications and Media Authority announced that the Radiocommunications (Intelligent Transport Systems) Class Licence 2017 had been made.
 According to Austroads, the “Intelligent Transport System Class Licence will allow connected vehicles and mobile infrastructure to share data using the 5.9 GHz radio frequency band.
-Importantly the licence aligns with international developments, particularly in Europe.”
-The licence authorises a person to operate an Intelligent Transport System station subject to the conditions set out in Parts 2 and 3 of the Intelligent Transport System Class Licence.
+Importantly the licence aligns with international developments, particularly in Europe.”35 The licence authorizes a person to operate an Intelligent Transport System station subject to the conditions set out in Parts 2 and 3 of the Intelligent Transport System Class Licence.

-(vii) Regulatory developments in Australia relevant to privacy and cybersecurity
+Regulatory developments in Australia relevant to privacy and cybersecurity

 Australia’s existing legislative framework, including the Privacy Act, imposes a number of obligations relevant to the operation of automated vehicles.
 In addition, more tailored legislation is being considered at the federal and state and territory levels.
-Those general developments were overviewed in Chapter 1.

 However, by way of example only, while not expressly stated in the federal Road Vehicle Standards Bill 2018 (Cth), it has been acknowledged that that bill provides an ability for national road vehicle standards to cover cybersecurity in automated vehicles.
 As explained earlier, this bill has not yet passed but is expected to shortly.

-In NSW, the Transport Legislation Amendment (Automated Vehicle Trials and Innovation) Act 2017 inserted into the Road Transport Act 2013 (NSW) an offence for a person to hinder or obstruct the movement of a trial vehicle or interfere with a trial vehicle or any other equipment being used for the purposes of an approved trial.
+In NSW, the Transport Legislation Amendment (Automated Vehicle Trials and Innovation) Act 2017 inserted into the Road Transport Act 2013 (NSW) an offense for a person to hinder or obstruct the movement of a trial vehicle or interfere with a trial vehicle or any other equipment being used for the purposes of an approved trial.
 According to parliamentary debates on the Amendment Act, this provision is intended to extend to protection against cybersecurity threats and breaches of privacy.
 This means that the Act also provides that statutory rules regarding the trial of automated vehicles may cover the privacy of personal information collected and the treatment of confidential information.